irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Vision**: This project aims to evaluate the potential growth of new YouTubers

 **Mission**: The platform will enable users to input basic information about new YouTubers, such as video category, like-dislike ratio and views per subscriber, and predict the future subscribers of the input YouTuber based on data of mature YouTube channels.
-The model will find the most similar channels from the existed dataset, and use their information as a guideline to evaluate the potential  of the new YouTube channel.
+The model will find the most similar channels from the existed dataset, and use their information as a guideline to evaluate the potential subscribers of the new YouTube channel.

 **Success criteria**: Prediction accuracy higher than 80%